SignalIO-Team/docs/docs/index.md

 Wi-Fi manager will scan existing Wi-Fi networks and display them on the monitor.
 After that, the manager will launch a local web server with a form for entering the SSID and password.

-After entering and checking all the parameters, press the "SAVE" button.
+After entering and checking all the parameters, press the **Save** button.
 If the configuration has been saved in the device memory correctly, the following message will be displayed.

 ![image](wifi_ok.jpg)